Skip to content

 Allocation is a pointer to the data itself that the any stores.
 Managed by GC.
 The current implementation handles this well.
 If a pointer that is already traced by the GC is passed to the any, for example a smart pointer, the any uses it by directly referencing that smart pointer rather than making a new allocation.
 This helps reduce memory allocations and increases efficiency.

-If given smart pointer is nil, then the any will be nil.
-Will not point to the smart pointer.
+If given smart pointer is nil, then the allocation pointer of the any will be nil.
+Will not point to the smart pointer with additional allocation.
 The any type always tries to use smart pointers as base allocation and shares same memory.

 • Type Pointer